 By default, the scope of the view is of the whole document.
 This, and the attributes to be tabulated, can be set using the view's control panel.

-At the bottom of each cell that is not empty, Tinderbox shows the display attribute of one note in the cell.
+At the bottom of each cell that is not empty, Tinderbox shows a display attribute of one note in the cell.
 The Display attribute is typically $DisplayName, but may be any attribute.

 In the centre of each crosstabs cell is a bar that shows the relative location of each note in the cell in the document’s outline.
 The left edge of the bar corresponds to the first descendant of the chosen container, and the right edge corresponds to the last descendant of the chosen container.
 A vertical line representing each note appears in the note's outline colour.